-As of September 30, 2023, expenditures exceeded revenues by \$8,638, as a result of using previous fund balance toward local match for approved grants.
+As of September 30, 2024, revenues exceeded expenditures by \$16,276.
 KMPO generally adopts a budget in June for the subsequent year and account balances are based on previous budgets and expected expenses for the coming year.
-The budget was amended for the fiscal year ended September 30, 2023.
+The budget was amended for the fiscal year ended September 30, 2024.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended September 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended September 30, 2024